firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 ### Create a new account

 {: .note}
-Creating an account requires the org_admin role.
+Managing accounts requires the org_admin role.

 #### SQL
  To create an account using SQL, use the [`CREATE ACCOUNT`] statement.
 For example: